umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

 ---

 ## ⭐ **2.
-What she gains by running your RTT‑based prompt**
+What she gains by running our RTT‑based prompt**
-If she follows the steps you outlined, she will automatically generate:
+If she follows the steps we outlined, she will automatically generate:

 ### **RTT/1 → A clean list of primitives**
 This becomes the **QK/1 Engine’s vocabulary**.